-Digital resilience refers to the agility and adaptability of the laws, regulations, institutions, human resources, and of the infrastructure underpinning core digital systems to withstand and bounce back from crises and shocks.
-Digital technologies, infrastructure, and tools are becoming increasingly critical as they are used by governments and businesses to enable key operations and processes and to address and manage crisis situations - as has been
+Digital technologies, infrastructure, and tools are becoming increasingly critical as they are used by governments and businesses to enable key operations and processes and to address and manage crisis situations - as has been vividly demonstrated during the COVID-19 crisis.

-28 ADB.
-2015.
-Unleashing the Potential of the Internet in Central Asia, South Asia, the Caucasus and Beyond.
-Consultant's Report.
-Regional: Digital Economy Study in Central and West Asia vividly demonstrated during the COVID-19 crisis.
 As digital transformation accelerates, more critical services and processes are provided in digital form or rely on digital infrastructure, resulting in higher cyberattack risks.